Tacoshub/Solvency-II/README.md

-# Solvency II Project - Insurance and Econometrics
+# Solvency II Project - Insurance

 This repository contains the implementation and analysis for the Solvency II project conducted as part of the course on **Insurance and Econometrics** at Politecnico di Milano.
 The project evaluates the solvency of a simplified insurance company under different stress scenarios using both deterministic and stochastic approaches.